Alert Level 2 – what it means

 Your GP or Healthline may refer you to a CBAC (community based assessment centre) to be screened and assessed for testing, and tested if you meet the Ministry of Health criteria.

 Simple tips to stay well

 We realise the current situation with COVID-19 may cause increased levels of anxiety.
-Be sure to continue to connect with whanau, friends, neighbours and colleagues outside of your bubble through phone or video calling.
+Be sure to continue to connect with whānau, friends, neighbours and colleagues.
 Sharing how we feel and offering support to others is important.
 We also recommend sticking to a routine such as having regular mealtimes, bedtimes and exercising.

 The following are some simple steps you can take to protect yourself from COVID-19 and other illnesses in the community:

 - checking in on older relatives or vulnerable people to make sure they have everything they need.

 - talking to friends, whānau and neighbours to see how they are and if they need support.

 - dropping essential supplies, like food or medications, to those at risk or are at home.